Synthetic Light-in-Flight: Material Properties

-\subsection{Material Properties}
+\section{Material Properties}

-Although the pulses presented in this paper do not physically exist and only exist in the computer, they are still subject to the physics of the scene.
+Although the pulses presented in this paper do not physically exist and only exist in the computer, they are still subject to the physical constraints of the scene.
 An example of this can be shown by observing the material properties of the objects in the scene, including their refractive indices.
 Exactly as optical pulses, synthetic pulses slow down when passing through materials with higher refractive indices.
-The experiments shown in Fig. \ref{fig:Fig_3}i-l demonstrate this effect: Similar to Fig. \ref{fig:Fig_2}, a diffuser is illuminated with a point source from behind, but now an additional $\sim 1mm$ thick glass slide covers a part of the diffuser.
-The respective SLiF video (see Fig. \ref{fig:Fig_3}j and full video \href{https://drive.google.com/drive/folders/1g-_69HzYJ_buLUUf96gmkcPkd9iDaI7f?usp=sharing}{here} \cite{videos.2024}) shows that the synthetic pulse front travelling through both diffuser and glass slide is clearly delayed with respect to the pulse front that only travels through the diffuser, which is caused by the increased optical path length introduced by the glass.
-Figures~\ref{fig:Fig_3}k~and~l show the same effect, but demonstrate additional forms to decode the increased optical path length with synthetic pulse shaping.
-In Fig. \ref{fig:Fig_3}k, the original spherical pulse front is computationally reshaped to a planar pulse front with a tilt in the vertical direction.
-When propagating through the flat diffuser with glass slide, the pulse front creates a horizontal ``scan line'' which experiences a vertical offset from the increased optical path length in the glass.
-In Fig. \ref{fig:Fig_3}l the diffuser is illuminated with a bunny-shaped wavefront.
-While this experiment is meant to emphasize the flexibility of the approach (i.e., arbitrary spatial pulse shapes are possible), a clear pulse front offset from the glass slide is still visible in the bunny profile.
+The experiments shown in Fig.~\ref{fig:Fig_8} demonstrate this effect: Similar to Fig.~\ref{fig:Fig_6}, a diffuser is illuminated with a point source from behind, but now an additional $\sim$ $1\ \mathrm{mm}$ thick glass slide covers a part of the diffuser (see Fig.~\ref{fig:Fig_8}a).
+The evaluated SLiF video (see Fig.~\ref{fig:Fig_8}c and full video \href{https://drive.google.com/drive/folders/1rS9Itz3QuB3RZksTBMV8XeLqz7HhctGi?usp=drive_link}{here}~\cite{videos.2024}) shows that the synthetic pulse-front traveling through both diffuser and glass slide is clearly delayed with respect to the pulse-front that only travels through the diffuser, which is caused by the increased optical path length introduced by the glass.
+After measuring the glass thickness to $1.06\ \mathrm{mm}$, we evaluated the refractive index of the glass to 1.54, which is a common value for glass slides.
+Figures~\ref{fig:Fig_8}d~and~e show the same delay effect, but demonstrate additional forms to decode the increased optical path length with synthetic pulse shaping.
+In Fig.~\ref{fig:Fig_8}d, the original spherical pulse-front is computationally reshaped to a planar pulse-front with a tilt in the vertical direction.
+When propagating through the flat diffuser with glass slide, the pulse-front creates a horizontal ``scan line'' which experiences a vertical offset from the increased optical path length in the glass.
+In Fig.~\ref{fig:Fig_8}e the diffuser is illuminated with a bunny-shaped wavefront, similar to Fig.~\ref{fig:Fig_7}.
+While this experiment is meant to emphasize the flexibility of the approach (i.e., arbitrary spatial pulse shapes are possible), a clear pulse-front offset from the glass slide is still visible in the bunny profile.
+As before, all pulse fronts have been created from the same set of measurements after the measurements have been taken.